art-ch/coffee-junkie-remix/README.md

 # Side Note

-This project was created when I had almost zero knowledge about Javascript and I decided to preserve website that way.
+This project was created when I had zero knowledge about Javascript and I decided to preserve website that way.

 # Appretiation Note